radius-project/design-notes/template/0000-design-template.md

 <!--
 Provide a high-level description, using diagrams as appropriate, and top-level explanations to convey the architectural/design overview.
-Don’t go into a lot of details yet but provide enough information so that the relationship between these components and other components.
+Don’t go into a lot of details yet but provide enough information about the relationship between these components and other components.
 Call out or highlight new components that are not part of this feature (dependencies).
 This diagram generally treats the components as black boxes.
 Provide a pointer to a more detailed design document, if one exists.
-If you have the alternatives for your design, describe alternative solution too.
+If you have the alternatives for your design, describe alternative solutions too.
 -->

 ### Design details

 <!--
-This section should be detailed and through enough that another developer could implement your design and provide enough detail to get a high confidence estimate of the cost to implement the feature but isn’t as detailed as the code.
+This section should be detailed and thorough enough that another developer could implement your design and provide enough detail to get a high confidence estimate of the cost to implement the feature but isn’t as detailed as the code.
 Be sure to also consider testability in your design.